markus-ebke/python-billiards/CONTRIBUTING.md

       grip -b CONTRIBUTING.md
       ```

-   - If you changed docstrings or documentation files, check that the documentation generates correctly via [tox](https://tox.readthedocs.io/en/latest/install.html):

-      ```shell
-      tox -e docs
-      ```

-      This will install [sphinx](https://pypi.org/project/Sphinx/) in its own environment and build the documentation in the `build/docs` folder.

-      You can also run doctests for the code in the documentation with

-      ```shell
-      tox -e docs-doctest
-      ```

-   - If you want to run the tests against other versions of Python that you have installed, use [tox](https://tox.readthedocs.io/en/latest/install.html).
-     The command

-      ```shell
-      tox -l
-      ```

-      will list all Python versions that *billiards* should be able to support.

-6. Commit your changes and push your branch to GitHub:
+6. Commit the changes and push your branch to GitHub:

    ```shell
    git add .